 26 Jul Why you should hire a composer

-In recent years I have published dozens of self-produced videos, and in the beginning, as we all did with the YouTube and Vimeo boom, I turned to songs by famous composers to edit my videos.
-This was a rather usual procedure at the time, but also a bit controversial, because “Time-lapses” or short films were not commercial in nature, some musicians sometimes complained because we, the filmmakers, used their works without permission.
-For quite some time both Youtube and Vimeo turned a blind eye, since these videos generated millions of visits, and that always generates a healthy income.
+In recent years, I have published dozens of self-produced videos.
+In the beginning, as we all did with the YouTube and Vimeo boom, I turned to songs by famous composers to include in my videos.
+This was a rather usual procedure at the time, but also a controversial one.
+Musicians complained because we, the filmmakers, used their works without permission.
+For quite some time both Youtube and Vimeo turned a blind eye, since these videos generated millions of visits, and that always produces a healthy income.

 This all changed a few years ago when both platforms prohibited the uploading of videos whose owner did not have the legal rights to the music appearing in them.
-This benefited broadly, and precisely the musicians and composers, who up to now saw their rights repeatedly violated and could hardly generate income from the sale of their songs.
+This benefited precisely the musicians and composers, who up to now saw their rights repeatedly violated and could hardly generate income from the sale of their tracks.
 While the big stars did not care much about the previous situation, small creators or emerging musicians were suffering quite a lot of damage.

-With this new situation, most filmmakers began to use stock music, which has quite competitive prices, but in most cases lacks the quality of great composers.
+In the light of the new situation, most filmmakers began to use stock music, which has quite competitive prices, but in most cases lacks the quality of great composers.